burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 6. If the name is declared in the enclosing scope or the current scope, then the name can be used without problems, without a full qualifier.

 7. Continuous repetition of a qualifier distracts attention.
-Verbosity can be eliminated using the declaration:
+Verbosity can be eliminated using the following constructions:

       7.1. **Using Declaration**.
 Creating a synonym for a variable in a namespace through `using NS::x;`.